 Sorting in Blazor Gantt Chart Component

-To enable sorting in the Gantt Chart component, set the AllowSorting property to true.
-Sorting options can be configured through the GanttSortSettings property.
+To enable sorting, set the AllowSorting property to true.
+You can configure sorting option using the GanttSortSettings property.

 @using Syncfusion.Blazor.Gantt